Frequently asked questions

 Are English Setters good with children?

 When raised thoughtfully - yes.
 English Setters are very gentle and never aggressive.
-They are still dogs, so please never ever leave them alone without supervision with your child.
+They are still animals, so please NEVER EVER leave them alone without supervision with your child.
 Older children should be informed about the rules the dog must obey in the home.
 English Setters make great family pets.

 Will my English Setter befriend a cat?

 Setters may have a strong prey drive, which can be dangerous for other smaller animals when not addressed in time.
-That means you need to accustom the dog from the youngest age to other animals, e.g. cats.
+That means you need to accustom the dog from a young age to other pets, e.g. cats.
 Puppies raised with cats usually after some time make friends with them or just ignore them.

 Remember, that the cat also needs some time to feel comfortable with the dog - especially when the dog is introduced as the new member of the family.
 This may take even couple of months.
 If you have a very old cat not used to dogs - rethink adopting an English Setter.

 Who are English Setters not for?

 1. People who want a calm lap dog to cuddle with in the evening after their return home following several hours of absence.

 2. People who have never raised a dog before and are not willing to put extra effort in training and grooming.

 4. People not interested in any sort of physical activity.

-5. People who do not have patience and money for long grooming sessions/grooming services for their dog.
+5. People who do not have patience and money for grooming sessions/grooming services for their dog.

 6. People who want just "a pretty dog".

-7. People who want their apartment to be sparkling clean all the time.
+7. People who want their apartment and clothes to be sparkling clean all the time.

-8. People who do not understand the chance of transmitting a hereditary disease (even after careful breeding) and consequenses of dealing with it.
+8. People who do not understand the risk of inheriting a hereditary disease (even after careful breeding) and consequenses of dealing with it (dysplasia, allergies, thyroid levels).

-9. People who cannot afford quality vet care - ES are big dogs and vet expenses can be high.
+9. People who cannot afford quality vet care - ES are big dogs and vet expenses can be higher.

 10. People who are lightweight - ES can be too strong for them to handle.